Papers, Please Accessibility Report

 If you want to play Papers, Please, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Papers, Please has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds.
+We've documented 1 accessibility feature for Navigation in Papers, Please which deals with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.